agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 $$

-### Application: IRL Bandits
+### Application: Bandits

 To learn the preferences and beliefs of a POMDP agent we translate Equation (2) into WebPPL.
 In a later [chapter](/chapters/5e-joint-inference.md), we apply this to the Restaurant Choice problem.
 Here we focus on the Bandit problems introduced in the [previous chapter](/chapters/3c-pomdp).

-In the IRL Bandit problems there is an unknown mapping from arms to prizes (or distributions on prizes) and the agent has preferences over these prizes.
+In the Bandit problems there is an unknown mapping from arms to non-numeric prizes (or distributions on such prizes) and the agent has preferences over these prizes.
 The agent tries out arms to discover the mapping and exploits the most promising arms.
 In the *inverse* problem, we get to observe the agent's actions.
 Unlike the agent, we already know the mapping from arms to prizes.
 However, we don't know the agent's preferences or the agent's prior about the mapping[^bandit].

 [^bandit]: If we did not know the mapping from arms to prizes, the inference problem would not change fundamentally.
 We get information about this mapping by observing the prizes the agent receives when pulling different arms.